-Early the following morning, Elliot would depart the remote facility and begin the long journey back home to the United States.
+Elliot would depart the remote facility early the following morning and begin the long journey back home to the United States.

 Despite his best efforts to change the situation, there was nothing he could do.
 Elliot's fate was sealed.

-After he finished packing, he laid down.
+Once his suitcase had been packed, he laid down.
 Elliot forced his eyes closed, attempting desperately to embrace the sleep that refused to come.

-The story continues in Advent, available now through Amazon.com, Barnesandnoble.com and other online booksellers!
+The story continues in Advent, available now from Photon Books!